damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 As always, leave a blank line before and after the markup.
 Note that there are four dashes beginning and closing the block, which is not required, but recommendable for keeping the same standards through about.GitLab.com.

-The heading "On this page" can be adapted to your case, e.g., "On this tutorial", or "On this guide", etc. It's not required either, but recommended.
+The heading "On this page" can be adapted to your case, e.g., "In this tutorial", or "In this guide", etc. It's not required either, but recommended.

 The markup `{:.no_toc}` is used every time you don't want to include a heading into the ToC.
 Just add